 - Employees or repeat customers can participate without fear of retaliation from management or executive leadership in your organization.

-There may be some instances when an anonymous questionnaire is not ultimately helpful.
+There may be instances when an anonymous questionnaire is not helpful.
 These include the following scenarios:

-- When you have a follow-up survey to explore an issue more thoroughly or collect feedback about changes you’ve made since conducting the first survey.
+- When you have a follow-up survey, explore an issue more thoroughly or collect answers about changes you’ve made since conducting the first survey.

 - When you are doing an investigation that might involve legal action and need to follow up with individuals.